Korean Jindo Breed Summary

 Intelligent, Stubborn, Gentle, Calm and Faithful

-They are so respected in Korea, that anyone visiting JIindo, is greeted with a large doggy statue to commemorate the prized breed!
-They were originally bred as hunting doggies, though the American Kennel Club class them as Non-Sporting as they do not require that much exercise.
+They are so respected in Korea, that anyone visiting JIindo, is greeted with a large dog statue to commemorate the prized breed.

 Fun Fact: They are often likened to Akita's due to their independent nature!

 Although there is no written record regarding the Korean Jindo's history, most believe that they have been around for many, many centuries.
-The most popular theories postulate that they are descended from Mongolian doggies which were brought to Korea in 1270 AD during the the Mongol invasion.
+The most popular theories postulate that they are descended from Mongolian dogs which were brought to Korea in 1270 AD during the Mongol invasion.
 However, one thing that everyone can agree on is that they have been in Korea for over 1,500 years.
-They are actually extremely precious and in 1962 were declared as the 53rd National Treasure!
-This makes the breed very difficult to export outside of South Korea and they only first appeared in the USA in the 1980's.
-The breed are mainly used to hunt down medium-to-large sized prey due to their large prey drive.
-However, many are also used by the military, police and search rescue teams because of their high trainability.
-Even to this day, they are very highly respected across Korea.
+They are actually extremely precious and in 1962 were declared as the 53rd National Treasure.
+This makes the breed very difficult to export outside of South Korea and they first appeared in the USA in the 1980s.